dapr-learning/labs-201/README.md

   - Go to `Package settings` in the package, and check the `Make this package public` checkbox at the end.
 ![Package settings](./static-reources/package-settings.png)

-> Note: Make sure to log back into your **work docker logins** after you are done with the labs.
+> Note: Make sure to logout of the container registry after you are done with the labs.
+Command `docker logout ghcr.io`.

 ### Dependencies for the Apps